Information updated February 2019

-Members of the committee are: Jeff Campbell, Mike Henrich, Rose Heimerl, Amanda Zeidler, and Tyler Bruns.
+Members of the committee are: Jeff Campbell, Mike Henrich, Rose Heimerl, Amanda Zeidler, Madison Campbell, and Tyler Bruns.

-The regular meeting is the second Tuesday of each month.
+The regular meeting is the second Tuesday of each month at city hall.
 The group hosts monthly activities.
 Watch Herald Journal for event notices, or check your monthly utility bill.
 You can also find them on Facebook.